Managing Common Symptoms in Hospice

 Depending on the situation, treatments may include:

-- Nerve-targeted therapies
+- Nerve-targeted therapies to address specific neurological discomfort.

 Non Pharmacologic Comfort Measures

-Managing Breathlessness (Dyspnea) In Hospice
+Managing Breathlessness and Shortness of Breath (Dyspnea)

 Dyspnea, or shortness of breath, can cause significant stress.
 Hospice care focuses on relieving this discomfort and reducing the fear that often comes with it.